 YouTube GreenBox provides a great overview below:

-While Handbrake’s open-source software doesn’t recommend upscaling because of potential quality issues, its indicates it is possible by using the -width and -height options in the command line interface.
+While Handbrake’s open-source software doesn’t recommend upscaling because of potential quality issues, its documentation indicates it is possible by using the -width and -height options in the command line interface.

 Adobe Premiere Pro and After Effects